Your cart is currently empty!

 When your company begins to expand, the rubber meets the road.
 Because a sole proprietorship form provides no legal protection for your assets, you may go bankrupt if your company does not thrive as anticipated or encounters an unforeseen obstacle.
 On the other hand, LLC owners are not personally responsible for company obligations, providing you with more protection in a business bankruptcy or litigation.

 Furthermore, LLCs provide tax flexibility.
-The majority of LLC owners adhere to pass-through taxes, which is how sole proprietors are taxed.
+Most LLC owners adhere to pass-through taxes, which is how sole proprietors are taxed.
 You may, however, choose corporation tax status for your LLC if it would save you more money.
-The LLC structure is recognized in all 50 states as a way to promote small company development.
+The LLC structure is recognized in all 50 states to promote small company development.

 Many variables will influence the ideal company structure for you.
 Therefore it is advisable to contact a business lawyer before making this crucial choice.
 On the other hand, an LLC is frequently a perfect match for a small company owner owing to the combination of liability protection and tax flexibility.